Scottie35/PikaJS/README.md

 	$('#myForm').formData(false)

 	Returns string that is the serialized values of all fields in FORM with id #myForm

+** Note that unless otherwise noted in the follow functions:
+	- 'html' = string of text that is HTML code to be converted into DOM nodes by Pika
+	- el = Pika-selected object/element, such as `$('div.this-div')`

 #### .select

 See above in [Selectors](#selectors) section

+#### .find

+Alias of .select

 #### .parent